Stellarium/stellarium/skycultures/potawatomi/description.md

 | Bné ona gizes ([pr](https://wiwkwebthegen.com/dictionary-word/bn%C3%A9-ona-gizes-mi))                 | Smoked turkey moon                  | November                         |
 | Ktthë mko gizes ([pr](https://wiwkwebthegen.com/dictionary-word/ktthe-mko-gizes-mi))                  | Big bear moon                       | December                         |

-This list derives from Daniel Bourassa (1843)[^1] who was educated at Carey Mission in Niles, and later in New York and Oklahoma.
+This list derives from Daniel Bourassa (1843)[#1] who was educated at Carey Mission in Niles, and later in New York and Oklahoma.
 Different Potawatomi communities (and different families) may have other names for these months.

+## References

-[^1]: “A Vocabulary of the Po-Da-Wahd-Mih Language for Project 6697 | Smithsonian Digital Volunteers,” accessed February 17, 2026, https://transcription.si.edu/project/6697.
+ - [#1]: “A Vocabulary of the Po-Da-Wahd-Mih Language for Project 6697 | Smithsonian Digital Volunteers,” accessed February 17, 2026, https://transcription.si.edu/project/6697.
+ - [#2]: Barton, Benjamin Smith.
+1797.
+New Views of the Origin of the Tribes and Nations of America.
+Philadelphia: Printed for the author by John Bioren.
+ - [#3]: Bourassa, Joseph N. 1843.
+A Vocabulary of the Po-da-wahd-mih Language.
+Manuscript.
+Original dated 1843; surviving Smithsonian copy transcribed ca. 1890.
+Smithsonian Institution.
+ - [#4]: Nicollet, Joseph N. 1970.
+The Journals of Joseph N. Nicollet: A Scientist on the Mississippi Headwaters, with Notes on Indian Life, 1836–37.
+Edited by Martha Coleman Bray and translated by André Fertey.
+St. Paul: Minnesota Historical Society.
+ - [#5]: Thwaites, Reuben Gold, ed.
+1899.
+The Jesuit Relations and Allied Documents: Travels and Explorations of the Jesuit Missionaries in New France, 1610–1791.
+Vol. 51, Ottawas, Lower Canada, Iroquois, 1666–1668.
+Cleveland: Burrows Brothers.
+See “Relation of 1666–67,” especially Chapter IX, “Of the Mission to the Pouteouatamiouec.”

 ## Authors